cn0047/stash/ed/socketio/README.md

 socket.io
 -
+2.0.3
 1.7.3

 ````
-emit - will send to all the clients
+emit - will send to all the clients.
-broadcast - will send the message to all except sender
+broadcast - will send the message to all except sender.
 volatile messages - use this type in case when some message may be lost.
 ````